replaceitem/carpet-discarpet/docs/Setup.md

 First, you need a Discord bot account.
 You can create one at the [Discord developer portal](https://discord.com/developers/applications).
-If youre not sure how to do that, look up a tutorial for that.
+If you aren't sure how to do that, look up a tutorial for that.

 When you installed Discarpet and start your server, it should create a `discarpet.json` file in the config folder of the server
-(Yes, this mod is made for servers, i never tried using it in singleplayer, it may work, it may not).
+(Yes, this mod is made for servers, I never tried using it in singleplayer, it may work, it may not).

 The file should look like this by default: